 This expertise came into play on a cured-in-place pipe (CIPP) lining project in Bessemer, Alabama.
 Jefferson County commissioners selected Layne Inliner as the prime contractor on the project, and Sunbelt Rentals was awarded the subcontractor role for the bypass system.

-Headed up by our Pump & Power Services division, the Sunbelt Rentals team determined that five runs of 18-inch HDPE pipe were needed to achieve the 40 million gallons per day (GPD) flow and to reduce the total dynamic head on the bypass system.
+Headed up by our Pump & Power Solutions division, the Sunbelt Rentals pumping solutions team determined that five runs of 18-inch HDPE pipe were needed to achieve the 40 million gallons per day (GPD) flow and to reduce the total dynamic head on the bypass system.
 The Sunbelt Rentals team then selected the best route for the bypass, which included pipe placement in a drainage canal that ran through the town, alleviating extended disruption of nearby roadways and properties and reducing the cost of placing additional suction structures on the sewer.